Legislator calls for Lt. Gov. Josh Green to take over COVID-19 response

 “Any strong recommendations on this crisis that I’ve made to stop cruise ships from coming (which could endanger our people), demanding broad testing statewide to see where the virus is, or pausing tourist travel to Hawaii to stop transmission have been made to prevent fatalities.
 It would be hard for me to believe that any governor would remove their colleague from important responsibilities for doing that,” Green said.

-Thielen, Kailua-Kaneohe Bay, is calling for a special emergency reconvening of the state Legislature in order to name Green as Hawaii’s COID-19 emergency director.
-Included in this appointment will be funding for the Green to operate in his new capacity.
+Thielen (R, Kailua-Kaneohe Bay) is calling for a special emergency reconvening of the state Legislature in order to name Green as Hawaii’s COVID-19 emergency director.
+Included in this appointment will be funding for Green to operate in his new capacity.

 “It’s dangerous for our community,” Thielen said in a phone interview.
 “Ige doesn’t have the health expertise that Green has.
 I’m hoping we can move head for this action.”